qianweicheng/rasa/examples/rasasc/data/nlu.md

 - can't open pdf attachments
 - when will you address pdf and attachments not opening?
 - can't open pdf attached to email???
+- why do pdf files open?
+- app does not open pdf attachments.

 ## intent:send_pic_error
 - why can't i sent pictures